-I’m a developer and as such I very much have a developer’s mindset… Font’s what fonts?
+I’m a developer and as such, I very much have a developer’s mindset… Fonts what fonts?
 You can read it can’t you?

 Ok, I’m not that cynical, but I do know my place as a developer and rely heavily on designers to make the things I build look good and this includes the use of fonts.

-Even amongst some of the best designers I know, there is a lot of confusion to how fonts work on the web.
+Even amongst some of the best designers I know, there is a lot of confusion about how fonts work on the web.
 I can’t tell you how many design files I have received with some crazy font combinations that can’t be used online or how many times clients have provided branding guides only to be surprised not everything can be replicated.

 The Basics of Fonts and How They Work